frediff/Prod-Dev/README.md

 ### Salient Features of the Design
 > <b><ins>Blades (Comb-Knife idea)</ins>:</b> There is one circular blade at the bottom of the car.
-With this, we are adding another three comb like structured blades.
+With this, we are adding another three comb like structured extensions.
 It will help with cutting relatively large grasses, weeds or just collecting any plastic bags or chips packet.
-This blade will serve as a protector thereby preventing a situation where a very thin plastic directly comes with the main rotating blade, and is patched up causing damage to the machinery.
+This comb will also serve as a protector thereby preventing a situation where a very thin plastic directly comes with the main rotating blade, and is patched up causing damage to the machinery.
 Ever thought why a barber cuts your hair with a knife and a comb?
 The combination of the circular blade and the front part of the mower has this comb like design making grass cutting extremely efficient.